mwiencek/weight-balanced-tree/README.md

 change for a particular tree.
 (It's recommended to create utility functions for each type of tree that always pass the same comparator.)

-The optional `duplicateAction` determines what should happen when `value` already exists in the tree.
-The default action, `NOOP`, returns `tree` back unmodified.
-The other supported actions are:
+`duplicateAction` is a function that determines what should happen when `value` already exists in the tree.
+This is required.
+The passed-in function receives the existing tree node that conflicts with `value` as its first argument, and `value` as its second argument.
+The return value is a tree node that replaces the existing one if the reference is different.

+There are several exports in the main module that can be used here:

+ * `NOOP`, which just returns the node back unmodified.
+In this case, `insert` will also return the tree root back unmodified.
- * `REPLACE`, which returns a new tree with the value replaced.
+ * `REPLACE`, which returns a new tree node with the value replaced.
  * `THROW`, which throws an exception.
- * A function of type `(T, T) => T`.
-This is similar to `REPLACE`, except it uses the result of the function as the new value to use.
-The first argument is the given value passed to `insert`, and the second is the existing value in the tree.

-(Note: The named actions are numeric constants exported from wbt-flow, not strings.)
+It doesn't provide any meaningful error message, though, so you'd better write your own if needed.

 ### remove